 Physical Comedy Consultant: Jos Houben

-Song Arrangement by Sophie Cotton
+Song Arrangement: Sophie Cotton

 From an idea by Irene Cotton

-Additional material created by the company.
+With additional material from the company.